netdata/netdata/collectors/ebpf.plugin/README.md

 This chart also monitors `vfs_read` and `vfs_write`, but instead shows the total of bytes read and written with these functions.

-Netdata displays the number of bytes written as negative, because they are moving down to disk.
+The Agent displays the number of bytes written as negative because they are moving down to disk.

 #### IO errors

-Netdata counts and shows the number of instances where a running program experiences a read or write error.
+The Agent counts and shows the number of instances where a running program experiences a read or write error.

 ### Process